moonburnt/goginst/README.md

 **#TODO**:
 - Further code improvements
 - Built-in help, so I will be able to throw half of "usage" category into the trash bin
-- Remove gio from dependencies
+- Checks for free space before installation
+- Trully interactive mode
+- Basic per-game wineprefix creation
+- Remove gio from dependencies.
+I mean - I can already do that, but I want a bit more testing, just to be sure
-- Zenity GUI.
+- Yad/zenity GUI.
 Someday.
 Probably.
 Very unlikely